tlevine/www.thomaslevine.com/content/!/world-data-world/index.md

 of information that can be extracted from a web page.

 ### Architecture walkthrough
-People expect me to tell them what Python code to write to pull the numbers out of the web page.
+When people ask me to teach web scraping, they expect me to tell them what Python code to write to pull the numbers out of the web page.
 If I have time, I get to that, but I start by breaking down the process by which a human would collect the data.
 If the students don't have a good example, I use